R v Ingram, C., Ingram, D. and Whittock, T.: Trial

 Diana then took the stand and stated that she believed that Charles had succeeded by his risk-taking strategy.
 She also denied claims by the prosecution about using pagers and plotting with Whittock to cough at the right answers.
 She said that the pager records were from her brother's pager; she claimed that he had "disappeared" due to issues with banks and was using his pager to keep in contact with her.
-Diana's brother, Adrian Pollock, did attend the first day of recording, where he was seen using his mobile phone outside the studio three times and was told to stop by production crew.
+Diana's brother Marcus did attend the first day of recording, where he was seen using his mobile phone outside the studio three times and was told to stop by production crew.

 When he took the stand, Whittock put his coughing down to hay fever and a dust allergy, saying it was a coincidence the coughs coincided with the correct answers.
 When asked why his cough apparently disappeared when he played his game of Millionaire straight afterwards, he said he drank several glasses of water in the intermission.
 He recalled that Tarrant had said to him before filming "Don't forget to drink your water and use your lifelines."
 Following this, Whittock's doctor and a number of his friends took to the stand and affirmed Whittock had a persistent cough and that drinking water did help relieve it.
 He also stated that the phone call between his and Diana's phones lasted less than five minutes.
-The defence questioned why their client would agree to such a quickly devised scheme, particularly as Whittock would have told him might not be reliable as he could cough at any time?
+The defence questioned why Whittock would agree to such a quickly devised scheme, particularly as he might cough involuntarily at any time.